 To date, the Jack Straw Writers Program has included more than 200 Pacific Northwest writers who represent a diverse range of literary genres.
 Writers Program participants have included novelist Harold Taw (2011), poet Rebecca Hoogs (2008), legendary Litmus Inc. founder Charles Potts (2007), Seattle Poet Populist Jourdan Imani Keith (2006), Stranger Genius Award recipient for poetry John Olson (2004), Kathleen Flenniken (2002), Floating Bridge Press founder Peter Pereira (2001), Writers In The Schools founder Kip Robinson-Greenthal (2000), and humorist David Schmader (1998).

-Top row and first image on bottom row: 2009-2013 Jack Straw Writers reading, writing, and recording at Jack Straw Productions (lobby photo by Levi Fuller, all others by Sherwin Eng); rest of bottom row: 2012 Jack Straw Writers at the Royal Room with the Bushwick Book Club Seattle (photos by Melissa Thompson)
+Top row and first image on bottom row: 2009-2014 Jack Straw Writers reading, writing, and recording at Jack Straw Cultural Center (photos by Sherwin Eng); rest of bottom row: 2012 Jack Straw Writers at the Royal Room with the Bushwick Book Club Seattle (photos by Melissa Thompson)

 The 2014 Jack Straw Writers, selected by Curator Felicia Gonzalez, are Laurel Albina, Claudia Castro Luna, Margot Kahn, Loreen Lilyn Lee, Susan Meyers, John Mullen, Michelle Peñaloza, Gigi Rosenberg, Raúl Sánchez, Anastacia Tolbert, Jane Wong, and Kristen Millares Young.